iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 Realize that as late as April and May you may be running your wood stove -- at least at night.

+Knowing that timing is an important factor in cost of firewood should help you when planning your move.

 ### Beware: Firewood Deliveries Might Become Significantly Delayed

-Knowing that timing is an important factor in cost of firewood should help you when planning your move.
+It's important to not expect delivery dates to remain the same year after year.
+They can fluctuate dramatically.

+Here's what I mean.

+* The first year I bought firewood, there was a one-week wait for delivery.
+* The second year I bought firewood - from the same source - there was a 2-month wait.

+I had waited late to buy because I had assumed delivery would be within a week.

+The lesson here is: don't assume.
+Or, assume the worst.

+If you're buying kiln-dried firewood, I wouldn't wait later than September to get your first cord or two.

+The only person responsible for making sure you can get the firewood you need is -- you guessed it -- you.

 ### Source Kindling